avengy/Discord-Tokens-Generator/README.md

 # USAGE
 - put server invite code inside ( invitecode = "") so that the accounts will join the server after creation
 - add proxies inside "all://": "http://username:pass@ip:port" or "all://": "http://ip:port" depending on your proxies authentication
-- add proxies inside hcaptcha bypass too >  proxy="username:password6@ip:port" or proxy="ip:port"
+- add proxies inside hcaptcha bypass too >  proxy="username:password@ip:port" or proxy="ip:port"
 - Enjoy!

 # Contact